Discipline Stack

 IRR vs. Equity Multiple in CRE Investment Analysis

-Internal rate of return and equity multiple measure different dimensions of investment performance — when each metric is the right lens and why they can point in opposite directions.
+Internal rate of return and equity multiple measure different dimensions of investment performance.

 Mezzanine Debt and Intercreditor Agreements in CRE

-Mezzanine debt sits between senior debt and equity in the CRE capital stack, secured by pledged equity interests rather than the property itself and governed by intercreditor terms.
+Mezzanine debt sits between senior debt and equity in the CRE capital stack, secured by pledged equity interests rather than the property itself and.

 Net Effective Rent in Commercial Lease Comparison

-Net effective rent is the real economic rent after concessions, free rent, tenant improvements, and leasing commissions — how to compare leases honestly.
+Net effective rent is the real economic rent after concessions, free rent, tenant improvements, and leasing commissions.
+Learn how to compare leases honestly.

 Performance Attribution in CRE Portfolios

-How institutional real estate managers decompose portfolio returns into asset selection, sector allocation, timing, and leverage — and why attribution matters for manager evaluation.
+How institutional real estate managers decompose portfolio returns into asset selection, sector allocation, timing, and leverage.

 Positive and Negative Leverage in CRE Investments

-When borrowing amplifies CRE equity returns and when it destroys them — the cap rate vs. debt constant relationship that determines which side of the leverage crossover you are on.
+When borrowing amplifies CRE equity returns and when it destroys them: the cap rate vs. debt constant relationship that determines positive and negative leverage.

 Preferred Return in CRE Syndications